Best Film for the Pentacon Super

 - Use a Local Photography Lab

 - Pharmacy or Big Box Store

-Sending your film to a mail-order photo lab to be processed and scanned is the simplest option if you’re just beginning to use film.
-If you frequently shoot film, this might be a drawback since it can get pricey.
+Sending film to a mail-order lab to be developed and scanned is the simplest choice if you’re new to using film.
+A downside to this is that it can become really expensive if you regularly shoot film.

-A 100-foot bulk roll of film can fill up roughly 18 canisters of film containing 36 frames each.
-Based on the film stock you are likely to save 20%-30%.
+A 100’ roll of film will fill up around 18 canisters of film containing 36 exposures.
+Expect to save 20-30% depending on your selection.

-Be aware that you are going to be limited to 100-foot rolls of black and white film.
-This is because black & white film is less difficult and more cost-effective to process yourself.
+Take into account that you’re limited to 100 foot rolls of black & white film.
+This is in part because black & white film is a lot easier and less expensive to develop yourself.

-Black & white film is much less difficult to develop yourself.
-Developer temperature and development times are both not as crucial to get correct with black and white film as they are for transparency or color negative.
+Black and white film is by far the least complicated to process yourself.
+Developer temperature and development times are both not as essential to get correct with black & white film as they are for transparency or color negative.